alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 ### `GET /records/{field-name}/{field-value}`

-Find all records that share a field-value for a particular field.
+Get all records that share a field-value for a particular field.
 For example, all local authorities marked as county councils from the `local-authority-eng` register.

 *Note: Results from this API call are paginated.
 This call will return the first 100 records from the first page of the register.
 Use `page-size` to define the number of records you want and `page-index` to define the pages you want.
 The maximum `page-size` is 5000.*